 All course fees become non-refundable on the first day of classes of each semester.

-Textbooks can be purchased at the North Central University Bookstore.
-Textbooks that are charged to a North Central student account may require confirmation of financial registration.
-Payment for textbook charges will be accepted in the Student Accounts Office at North Central no later than the end of the month in which the charge occurs.
-An unpaid balance resulting from such a charge is subject to a service charge.
+Textbooks and Bus Passes can be purchased at the North Central University Bookstore and charged to your student account.
+Payment for textbook charges will be accepted in the Student Accounts Office at North Central no later than the end of the drop/add registration period.